-Ensenada is known for its Baja Med Cuisine, a mixture of oriental flavours and seafood.
+Ensenada is known for its Baja Med Cuisine, a mixture of oriental flavors and seafood.

-Ensenada is 63 miles (101 kilometres) south of the Mexico-United States border and is about one hour to San Diego, California, which is an attraction, especially for U.S citizens.
+Ensenada is 63 miles (101 kilometers) south of the Mexico-United States border and is about one hour from San Diego, California, which is an attraction, especially for U.S. citizens.

-Many expats in this part of Baja California take advantage of nearby healthcare in San Diego, even though Ensenada and neighbouring Rosarito have good medical facilities.
+Many expats in this part of Baja California take advantage of nearby healthcare in San Diego, even though Ensenada and neighboring Rosarito have good medical facilities.